GSA/automate.fedramp.gov/content/documentation/ssp/6-security-controls.md

 FedRAMP accepts only one of five values for control-origination: sp-corporate, sp-system, customer-configured, customer-provided, and inherited.
-Hybrid choices are now expressed by identifying more than one control-origination, each in a separate prop field.\
+Hybrid choices are expressed by identifying more than one control-origination, each in a separate prop field.\
-For controls with a control-id ending in \"-1\", FedRAMP only accepts sp-corporate, and sp-system.
+For controls with a control-id ending in \"-1\", FedRAMP only accepts sp-corporate and sp-system.

 **If the control origination is inherited,** there must also be a FedRAMP extension (prop name=\"leveraged-authorization-uuid\"